Understanding ThreatScope Mobile XTM

 - Country name

-Only threats from the listed date range are aggregated. - Threat stream breakdown
+Only threats from the listed date range are aggregated. - Total attacks

-The sum of all threats and attacks that originated from the country on which the mouse hovers.
+The sum represents all attacks originating from the country over which the mouse hovers. - Top 3 Attacks

 To select one or more countries:

-- To select a single country, click the requested country on the map or select the check box of this country.
-Alternatively, click the check box of a selected country to clear the selection.
+- To select a single country, click the requested country on the map or choose its corresponding checkbox on the left side filter menu.

 Types of Geography-based data input